-During the 2020-21 school year, our school district began implementing reading strategies and methods that align with the science of reading.
+Our school district began implementing reading strategies and methods that align with the science of reading.
 Since this implementation began, we have continued to improve our practice and develop resources aligned to the science of reading.
 Along with these efforts to apply strategies and methods aligned to the science of reading, teachers meet in collaborative teams (PLCs) to discuss and use the data collected from M-STEP and FastBridge to guide their instruction and make decisions to meet the individual needs of our students.